 As you can imagine, there are a handful of delicious oopsie rolls variations you can make with this recipe.
 My favorite is to leave out the erythritol and swap the cream cheese with boursin (or a spreadable cheese of choice).

-You can make oopsie rolls with almond flour for more of a bread like texture.
+You can make oopsie bread with almond flour for more of a bread like texture.
 Or:

 cloud bread loaf